bigidulka/Weather/README.md

+## Weather App

-This is Weather App create by using Weather API, PyQt6 and other lib
+This is a Weather App created using the Weather API, PyQt6, and other libraries.

-to load lib use:
-pip3 install -r requirements.txt

-build:
-main.py
+### Installation

+To install the required libraries, run the following command:

+### Build

+To build the application, run the `main.py` file.